oliviawestmacottssw/SSW.Rules.Content/rules/do-you-take-advantage-of-business-rewards-programs/rule.md

 ---

- ​​Some airlines offer rewards schemes to win over businesses.
+Some airlines offer rewards schemes to win over businesses.
 For example, [Qantas has started a frequent flyer program for businesses](https://www.qantasbusinessrewards.com/).

 This program lets businesses accrue points and credits.
 It’s simple: set up a business membership with Qantas, and then remember to enter the ABN alongside the traveller’s frequent flyer number when booking a flight.